chris-dickson/askem-beaker/README.md

 ## Contexts

-Please refer to the [full documentation](https://darpa-askem.github.io/beaker-kernel/) for `darpa-askem/beaker-kernel` to learn more about each supported context and how to leverage it.
+Please refer to the [full documentation](https://darpa-askem.github.io/askem-beaker/) for `askem-beaker` to learn more about each supported context and how to leverage it.